NullCode1337/TWRP_tree_j2xlte/README.md

 Device Configuration for compiling TWRP by yourself.
 Please credit me (@NullCode on XDA) and all the appropriate people if you use it in one of your builds.

-Note: This device tree now has official builds due to the kindness of BigBiff (he helped me out a lot with Gerrit).
-Thank you!
+Note: This device tree now has official builds here: https://twrp.me/samsung/samsunggalaxyj22016.html

-These builds can be found here: https://twrp.me/samsung/samsunggalaxyj22016.html

 ## Bugs
-- USB Storage not working (won't be fixed sad)
+- USB Storage not working (working on ittttt)

 ## Instructions
 To use this tree for compiling TWRP, do the following: